-We pick up the trail again at Formoyle (our base for the next two days) for the Feenone Ride.
+Today we start at Formoyle for the Feenone Ride.
 This takes us over a mountain pass, close to a megalithic burial site (one of many in the area), through the Carrowniskey River and on to the bog roads at Feenone.
 Clare Island (Grainne Uaile, Ireland’s famous Pirate Queen resided there in the 1500,s and controlled all the waters of Clew Bay) and Inishturk Island can clearly be seen.
-We then head for Carrowniskey beach where we can canter and gallop before returning to base.
+We then head for Carrowniskey beach before returning to base.

-Today we make our way to Doughmakeon for the Doughmakeon Ride.
-We ride the beach at Carrowniskey before crossing the Carrowniskey river and on to Cross Strand.
+For the final day of our trail we make our way to Doughmakeon and to ride the beach at Carrowniskey before crossing the Carrowniskey river and on to Cross Strand.
 There are ample opportunities to gallop today.
 We picnic next to Clapper Bridge (the bridge with the eyes).
 We can see the coastline of Connemara in the distance.
 There are many standing stones in the area dating back to megalithic times.
 We ride along Cross Strand and Carrowniskey beach again before returning to our base where you will say goodbye to your equine companion.
 In the evening enjoy a farewell dinner with your host Padraic in one of Westport's fine restaurants.

 Depart after breakfast with fond memories of your equestrian adventure.